esciencecenter-digital-skills/research-software-support/stories/_fairsoftware/slides-fairsoftware.md

 For example, a text editor that is used to write a paper is not research software.
 Nor is powerpoint, or a web browser.
 Even tools like R or Python are not necessarily research software.
-The code written for the analysis would research software, however.
+The code written in R or Python for an analysis would be research software, however.
-Just like a custom made Excel macro that is used to analyse data.
+Just like a custom-made Excel macro that is used to analyse data.

 ---